 Participants riding in the 100, 70, 50, or 36 mile rides beginning at the Autry should park at 1625 Flower St in Glendale just off the Western exit of the 5 Fwy.
 Participants will be instructed to ride 1.5 miles to the start.
 Please use these directions.

 For families riding the 15-mile ride or the kids' ride, you may park at the Autry.

 For 100-, 70-, and 25-mile riders from Long Beach, parking is available at the Aquarium of the Pacific for $8.

 Even though it isn't an official part of the ride, can I still take the Metro?

 You may take the Metro if you wish.
 You will need money for your Metro payments, one ticket per rail line.
 The blue line begins at Long Beach on Pine St. and 1st.
 Please note that maintenance is being performed on the Blue Line, so you may have to ride a little to get onto a stop that you can board the Blue Line at.
 Then transfer to the Red line to Union Station, from there join with the other riders heading back to Griffith park.
 See route slip on the day for final details and last minute changes.

 Should I bring my own water bottle?

 What kinds of refreshments will you have?

-The refreshments at the pit stops will include water for you to fill your own water bottle with, Clif Bar product and fruit, and other snacks to be determined. delicious and cold Zenify and Zico Coconut water is providing electrolyte product and All other snacks are on a first come first served basis.
+The refreshments at the pit stops will include water for you to fill your own water bottle with, Clif Bar product and fruit, and other snacks to be determined.
+All other snacks are on a first come first served basis.
 If you feel that you need extra nutrition on the ride, please be prepared by bringing your own supplemental snacks.
 Clif Bar will be at the starting line dispensing snacks for you to take with you on the ride.

 Where does the ride start?